TMA-Cloud/cloud_storage-frontend/docs/features.md

 - **Image previews** – automatically generated thumbnails update in real time.
 Click any image for a full-size preview experience.
 - **Document editing** – edit files directly in OnlyOffice via deep integration, providing a smooth document editing workflow.
 - **Real-time updates** – stay up to date with instant file list updates through a live WebSocket connection—no manual refreshes needed.
+- **Share links** – create custom URLs for downloading files without authentication and revoke them at any time.
 - **Modern UI Design** - Built with Tailwind CSS and Lucide icons, delivering a clean, responsive, and visually appealing interface.